the-benchmarker/graphql-benchmarks/README.md

 In any way you want ...

-+ Request a framework addition
++ Provide a Pull Request for a framework addition
 + Report a bug (on any implementation)
 + Suggest an idea
 + ...